-- All plant, machinery and vehicles associated with the scheme will be maintained to the appropriate standards and will be switched off when not in use. - Activities involving cutting/planing will be appropriately managed to reduce the potential for dust creation.
-This will involve use of measures such as dampening down or on tool extraction where required. - Green driving techniques will be adopted, and effective route preparation and planning to be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as much as reasonably practicable by using a 'just in time' delivery system.
+- All plant, machinery and vehicles associated with the scheme will be maintained to the appropriate standards and will be switched off when not in use. - Green driving techniques will be adopted, and effective route preparation and planning to be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as much as reasonably practicable by using a 'just in time' delivery system.
 All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work.